SR&ED Capital Expenditures Policy

 All or substantially all (ASA) is generally accepted to mean 90% or more.
 Generally, where an expenditure is ASA, the total amount of the expenditure is deductible.

-The ASA test for SR&ED capital property is based on intent as opposed to actual use even though the CRA may look at subsequent use to evaluate intent (see section 6.0).
+The ASA test for SR&ED property is based on intent as opposed to actual use even though the CRA may look at subsequent use to evaluate intent (see section 6.0).

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

-Subsection 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures [Repealed]
+Subsection 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures

-Subclause 37(8)(a)(ii)(A)(III) SR&ED expenditures in Canada under the traditional method – ASA capital expenditures [Repealed]
+Subclause 37(8)(a)(ii)(A)(III) SR&ED expenditures in Canada under the traditional method – ASA capital expenditures

-Subclause 37(8)(a)(ii)(B)(III) SR&ED expenditures in Canada under the proxy method – ASA capital expenditures [Repealed]
+Subclause 37(8)(a)(ii)(B)(III) SR&ED expenditures in Canada under the proxy method – ASA capital expenditures

 4.2 Operating time